Ushkova House

 The House of Zinaida Ushkova is a building in Kazan, in the Republic of Tatarstan, Russia, which was reconstructed in the beginning of the 20th century in an eclectic style.
 It is an impressive sight in the city center and an object of Russian heritage.
 In 1919 it became a central building of the National Library of the Republic of Tatarstan and is now open to visitors and tourists.

 History

-Alexey Ushkov, son of the K.K.
-Ushkov - owner of chemical plants and grandson of tea magnate A.S.
-Gubkin married Zinaida Vysockaya - daughter of Nikolay Vysockiy - professor of surgery, during his student times in Kazan State University.